 - Does anyone living in the home have respiratory ailments?

 - How big does the system need to be to heat your size of home?

-Donelson Air Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.
+Donelson Air Service Experts is here to help explain what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The furnace efficiency rating helps determine how much energy you will need to heat your home and, ultimately, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.
+The furnace efficiency rating helps establish how much energy you will need to heat your home and, in the long run, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will supply compared to the amount of energy required to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will produce compared to the amount of energy required to produce the heat.
 An example, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

 Remember that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some substandard, so the AFUE rating does not consider this in their rating.
-If you are concerned that your furnace or duct system is not energy efficient, give Donelson Air Service Experts a call today and we will provide you with a free in-home analysis and help you find out how much more energy and money you could be saving each month.
+The duct work in varying homes is different – some high quality, some substandard, so the AFUE rating does not factor this into their rating.
+If you feel that your furnace or duct system is not energy efficient, give Donelson Air Service Experts a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could be saving each month.